Search for a course

 Many animal charities take in or rescue animals and re-home them to caring new owners.
 These organisations operate sanctuaries, shelters or homes where the animals are rehabilitated and cared for until a new owner can be found.
 Most of these charities employ re-homing/adoption officers who are responsible for ensuring that the animals are re-homed to the right owners.
 A large part of this role involves educating potential new owners about the responsibilities and commitments associated with having a pet.
-This is a crucial part of the job, as in many cases people are not aware of what this new commitment will involve - and this lack of awareness often leads to animals being given up again for adoption.
+This is a crucial part of the job, as in many cases people are not aware of what this new commitment will involve – and this lack of awareness often leads to animals being given up again for adoption.
 Re-homing/Adoption Officers spend much of their time meeting, interviewing and advising potential new owners.
-You must be an excellent, articulate communicator with good interpersonal skills, have the ability to multi-task and make quick decisions, as well as a thorough understanding about responsible pet ownership and what animals really need.
-Relevant training: Level 3 Diploma in Rehoming Companion Animals. (coming soon)
+You must be an excellent, articulate communicator with good interpersonal skills, have the ability to multi-task and make quick decisions, as well as a thorough understanding of responsible pet ownership and what animals really need.
+Relevant training: Animal Rehoming Diploma.

 Animal Charity Receptionist:

-Animal charity career as a receptionists allows you to play an important role as part of the team at any animal charity or hospital.
+Working as a receptionist for an animal charity allows you to play an important role as part of the team at any animal charity or hospital.
 They are responsible for the first impression received by a client (by phone or visit), and they are the interface between visitors, staff, adopters, veterinary practices, other organisations and volunteers.
 The animal welfare charity environment can be highly stressful.
 To succeed in this role, it is important that you have a calm disposition, are able to work well in a busy environment and that you are organised and able to effectively prioritise your work load.
-Relevant training: Level 3 Veterinary Receptionist Diploma.
+Relevant training: Veterinary Practice Receptionist Diploma.

 Animal Ambulance Driver:

 The veterinary team employed by an animal rescue organisation/shelter usually consists of: Veterinary Surgeons, Veterinary Nurses and Animal Nursing Assistants.
-The size and number of each of these professionals depends on the size of the organisation and their objectives or type of work they carry out.
+The number of each of these professionals depends on the size of the organisation and their objectives or type of work they carry out.
 The veterinary team is responsible for the health of all the animals cared for by the organisation.
 Animal charities are very busy environments providing veterinary staff with an excellent opportunity to assist a large number of animals as well as to enhance their knowledge about a variety of conditions and problems that may not frequently be seen in private practice.
 Working for an animal charity may mean that you have to settle for a lower salary, however, there is plenty of job satisfaction to compensate.
 As well as assisting with unwanted animals, rescue centres and international animal charities spend a lot of time and resources helping neglected and abused animals.
-For the veterinary team this may mean providing emergency care or assisting suffering or distressed animals - this can be highly rewarding yet demanding work and there are several relevant courses and qualifications that will are useful for entering animal charity veterinary roles.
-The Level 2 Diploma for Veterinary Nursing Assistants is an Ofqual regulated qualification that is held in high regard in veterinary practices.
+For the veterinary team, this may mean providing emergency care or assisting suffering or distressed animals – this can be highly rewarding yet demanding work and there are several relevant courses and qualifications that are useful for entering animal charity veterinary roles.
+Animal Campaigner Diploma is an Ofqual regulated qualification that is held in high regard in veterinary practices.

 Companion Animal Behaviourist:

 Of all animal behaviour-related employment, this is the fastest growing field.
-Work includes training animals and their owners, helping owners with managing problem behaviours, preventing problem behaviours occurring, and working with animal shelters to provide appropriate behavioural remediation for animals which have been abandoned or placed for adoption.
-Relevant training includes the Level 4 Diploma in Feline Behaviour and Psychology and the Level 3 Diploma in Solving Canine Behaviour Problems.
+Work includes training animals and their owners, helping owners with managing problem behaviours, preventing problem behaviours occurring, and working with animal shelters to provide appropriate behavioural remediation for animals that have been abandoned or placed for adoption.
+Relevant training includes Feline Behaviour & Psychology Diploma and Solving Canine Behaviour Problems.

 Home Visitor for an Animal Charity: